gsdu8g9/PHP-DDoS-Protect/README.md

 1- Upload all files your FTP Server.

-2- Enter this code on all pages
+2- Enter this code on all pages.

   - "include("global.php");"